List of Marvel Comics characters: C: Publication history

 The Challenger is a weapons master.
 He challenges opponents to fight using a weapon of their choice.
 He travels the world and becomes an expert in 1,000 different weapons after underworld criminals kill his father.
 His expertise includes chemistry, "nerve control", and piloting aircraft.
 Comics historian Jim Steranko has called the Challenger's background "one of the weakest stories ever told".

-The Challenger first appears in Daring Mystery Comics #7 (April 1941) from Marvel Comics predecessor Timely Comics, debuting in a 2-page text story, "The Valley of Time", by writer Ray Gill, and in a 12-page comics story, "Meet the Challenger", by Mike Sekowsky and George Klein, under the pseudonym "Nick Karlton".
+The Challenger first appeared in Daring Mystery Comics #7 (April 1941) from Marvel Comics predecessor Timely Comics, debuting in a 2-page text story, "The Valley of Time", by writer Ray Gill, and in a 12-page comics story, "Meet the Challenger", by Mike Sekowsky and George Klein, under the pseudonym "Nick Karlton".
 Following this issue, Daring Mystery Comics took a nine-month hiatus, and the Challenger was moved to Mystic Comics.

 In Mystic Comics, the Challenger appeared from October 1941 to August 1942 in issues #6–10.
 His stories were eight to nine pages and were illustrated by several artists, including Al Bare and Sekowsky.
 Stan Lee wrote "Horror Mansion", Mystic Comics #9, in May 1942.

 The Challenger was not chosen to appear with his Timely compatriots in the 1976 Golden Age nostalgia team, the Liberty Legion.
-Legion creator Roy Thomas considered including the Challenger in the new team but decided against it, stating that his "gimmick" of challenging villiains to fight him with a particular weapon was not conducive to a group, rather than solo, story.
+Legion creator Roy Thomas considered including the Challenger in the new team but decided against it, stating that his "gimmick" of challenging villains to fight him with a particular weapon was not conducive to a group, rather than solo, story.

-The Challenger was not featured again until March 2005, when he appeared in She-Hulk #11, having "bounced forward" in time.
-In 2008, the Challenger was called into service during the Fifty State Initiative to lead the Freedom Force, Montana's state superteam.
-The demon version of Challenger first appears in Ghost Rider Volume 2, #17 and was created by Tony Isabella and Frank Robbins.